trang-ly/crash-data-visualizer/README.md

 ## Features

-- **Data Fetching**: Fetches car crash data in chunks using pagination from a GeoJSON service specific to Virginia.
+- **Data Fetching**: Fetches car crash data in chunks using pagination from a GeoJSON service.
 - **Data Processing**: Extracts attributes and coordinates from the data, converts crash dates from Unix timestamp to human-readable format, and sorts data by crash date.
-- **Data Selection**: Selects the most recent 10,000 crashes for visualization to ensure optimal performance.
+- **Data Selection**: Selects the most recent 10,000 crashes for visualization.
 - **Data Saving**: Saves the processed data to a CSV file.
 - **Map Visualization**: Plots the crashes on a Folium map with different colors representing different collision types and displays popups with basic crash information.
 - **HTML Output**: Saves the map as an HTML file for easy sharing and viewing.